vlamanna/vlamanna.github.com/_posts/2012-12-31-managing-hierarchical-data-with-mysql.md

 ---
 layout: post
 title: "Hierarchical data in MySQL"
-description: "A simple approach on solving this complex problem of managing hierarchical data using MySQL."
+description: "A simple approach on solving this complex problem using MySQL."
 category: "MySQL"
 tags: ["MySQL", "Join", "Hierarchy"]
 ---